 9.00 — Start the Day with Breakfast Tacos at Torchy’s

-You know what the slogan of Torchy’s Tacos is?
-“Damn good tacos!”
-And they are not lying.
+The slogan of Torchy’s Tacos is “Damn good tacos!” and they are not lying.
 Torchy’s to Austin is what Shake Shack is to NYC and In and Out — to Los Angeles.
 If you’ve never been to Austin before, you might be wondering why I am sending you to a taco joint at 9 in the morning.
 That’s because you have to try breakfast tacos or else your trip to the capital of Texas doesn’t count.

-Torchy’s started out as a food truck and grew into a small taco empire with multiple locations in Austin and around Texas.
-Their tacos are still as good, though, and any local will recommend it for your first weekend in Austin.
+Torchy’s is considered one of the best restaurants in Austin.
+It started out as a food truck and grew into a small taco empire with multiple locations in Texas.
+Their tacos are incredible and any local will recommend it for your first weekend in Austin.
 By the way, Torchy’s has a secret menu.
 So if you are not scared to come up to a cashier and ask for a Mad Cow or Naughty Santa, you are in for a treat!

 Torchy’s Tacos — they have multiple locations around Austin, but for the purposes of this guide, head to the one at 1822 South Congress Avenue.